 If you ever get over to Las Vegas give me a call!
-We can get together and hoist a couple of brews in memory of those who didn't "make it back", including the ones that are still about their father.
+We can get together and hoist a couple of brews in memory of those who didn't "make it back", including the ones that are still alive!
+I knew that SSgt Jensen had one daughter that was an SP, but I didn't know that he had two!
+I had heard that one of them was stationed out here at Nellis AFB when my EG&G office was out there.
+Never tried to find her, but I would have liked to talked to her/them about their father.
 I could tell them some stories!

-I knew that SSgt Jensen had one daughter that was an SP, but I didn't know that he had two!
-I had heard that one of them was stationed out here at Nellis when my EG&G office was out there.
-Never tried to find her, but I would have liked to talked to her/them